Gord Murphy: Coaching career

 He worked as an assistant coach with the Columbus Blue Jackets from the 2002–03 NHL season until he was fired as a part of an overall coaching change on June 16, 2010.
 After working for Florida Panthers as an assistant coach, Murphy was fired on November 8, 2013 along with head coach Kevin Dineen and assistant coach Craig Ramsay.
 He was hired as an assistant coach by the Flyers on June 18, 2014.
 He was fired on November 28, 2018.
 On August 2, 2019, the New York Rangers announced the hiring of Murphy as an associate head coach with the Hartford WolfPack, the Rangers AHL affiliate.

 Personal life

 Murphy and his wife Nicole have two sons, Tyler and Connor and one daughter, Lexi.
-His son, Connor Murphy, was drafted 20th overall in the 2011 NHL Entry Draft by the Phoenix Coyotes and is a defenceman for the Chicago Blackhawks.
+His son, Connor Murphy, was drafted 20th overall in the 2011 NHL entry draft by the Phoenix Coyotes and is a defenceman for the Edmonton Oilers.